sudrag/Perception-and-Computer-Vision-in-MATLAB/README.md

 ## Traffic Sign Detection

-Analyzes all signs on a drive through a crowded street and recognizes the signs in its database using HOG feature detection
+Analyzes all signs on a drive through a crowded street and recognizes the signs in its database using MSER and SVM classification of HOG features detected

 <a href="https://imgflip.com/gif/1y169j"><img src="https://i.imgflip.com/1y169j.gif" title="Traffic Sign Recognition"/></a>